-The Duke and Duchess of Cambridge are taking a trip down memory lane during a royal tour of Scotland, having spent the day at St Andrews University, where they first met and fell in love.
+The Duke and Duchess of Cambridge are taking a trip down memory lane, having spent the day at St Andrews University, where they first met and fell in love.

 Prince William managed to win first place against his wife Kate, with the owner of the yacht company Blown Away Guy McKenzie telling People: "We were surprised as we expected the duchess to win as she the more experienced sailor."

 The special visit is part of their mini-tour of Scotland that started earlier this week, during which they’ve visited Edinburgh, Fife and Orkney.